Jump to Navigation

-Differences Between Chapter 7 and Chapter 13
+4. → Differences Between Chapter 7 and Chapter 13

 There are important differences between Chapter 7 and Chapter 13 bankruptcy.
 While both forms of bankruptcy help consumers and small business owners, Chapter 7 is in many cases more desirable simply because it allows you to eliminate unsecured debt, such as credit cards and medical expense.

-At Kingcade & Garcia in Miami, Florida, our attorney has taken on more than 15,000 bankruptcy cases since 1996, and helped people from all walks of life find solutions to the most complex financial problems.
+At Kingcade Garcia McMaken in Miami, Florida, our attorney has taken on more than 15,000 bankruptcy cases since 1996, and helped people from all walks of life find solutions to the most complex financial problems.
 We give you the information you need to make the right decisions.

-Empowering Clients With Knowledge and Experience
+Empowering You With Knowledge And Experience

 Often the most important tool to taking on complex financial issues is knowledge: knowledge of the tools and resources available through bankruptcy to every individual in Miami and across the nation.
 Unfortunately, that information can be hard to come by without a dependable advocate on your side.